How to Use AI Coding Agents Effectively

 Review

-• AI code can pass tests and still create attack surface
+• Working code can still create attack surface

 • Add security as a separate review lens